vimlet/eon/eon-framework/docs/release/tutorial/entries/[3]Core Introduction.md

 [Slotting]<>

-Many vComet elements can act like containers for other elements and some of this elements need to be placed on a specific part of its container structure.
+Many eon elements can act like containers for other elements and some of this elements need to be placed on a specific part of its container structure.
 Placing things on a specific place might be easy programmatically through JavaScript but things get messy quickly when we try to do the same declaratively.
-Slotting aims to provide a simple solution to place any element inside its vComet container through the attribute `slot` and CSS selectors.
+Slotting aims to provide a simple solution to place any element inside its eon container through the attribute `slot` and CSS selectors.

 For example, imagine we had simple container element named 'vc-container':